nedix/detoxify-flask-docker/README.md

     ghcr.io/nedix/detoxify-flask-docker
 ```

-### Send commands over HTTP
+### Send commands

-Send a network request to classify the toxicity of a text message.
+Dispatch an HTTP request to classify the toxicity of a given text message.

 ```shell
 curl '127.0.0.1:1234?text=foobar'